friedbrice/friedbrice.github.io/_posts/2016-08-24-automatic-differentiation-revisited.md

   u * v         = u :*: v
   u - v         = u :+: Const (-1) :*: v
-  fromInteger n = Const $ fromInteger n abs u         = undefined -- pay no attention to the signum u      = undefined -- unimplemented methods <.<;
+  fromInteger n = Const $ fromInteger n abs u         = undefined signum u      = undefined
 {% endhighlight %}

 Automatic differentiation doesn't do anything to `Expr a`s.
 It requires a _Haskell_ function--something like `Num a => a -> a`.
 So, the last ingredient we need is a way to think of an `Expr a` as a Haskell function.
 We get this by writing a function that evaluates an `Expr a` at a given `a`.
 Kovach implements a nice one.
 I'm going to just take one on credit for now: